ratrocket/tcat/README.md

 BSD 3-Clause "New" or "Revised" License

-(This repository retains the original license from the original repository it was forked from, rsc.io/tcat.
+(This repository retains the license from the original repository it was forked from, rsc.io/tcat.
 That repository's license is copied verbatim.
 See LICENSE for details.)